flatironinstitute/disBatch/Readme.md

 Appending `_ZP` to any of the last three will produce a 0-padded value (to six places).
 If these variables are used to create file names, 0-padding will result in files names that sort correctly.

 Once you have created the task file, running disBatch is straightforward.
-For example, working with a cluster managed by SLURM, all that needs to be done is to submit a job like the following:
+For example, working with a cluster managed by Slurm, all that needs to be done is to submit a job like the following:

     sbatch -n 20 -c 4 disBatch TaskFileName

-This particular invocation will allocate sufficient resources to process 20 tasks at a time, each of which needs 4 cores. disBatch will use environment variables initialized by SLURM to determine the execution resources to use for the run.
+This particular invocation will allocate sufficient resources to process 20 tasks at a time, each of which needs 4 cores. disBatch will use environment variables initialized by Slurm to determine the execution resources to use for the run.
 This invocation assumes an appropriately installed disBatch is in your PATH, see [installation](#user-content-installation) for details.

 disBatch also allows the pool of execution resources to be increased or decreased during the course of a run: